jlandells/mm-desktop-versions/README.md

-# Session Browser Version Tally Utility
+# Mattermost Browser Version Tally Utility

 This Go utility connects to a Mattermost database, extracts session data from a JSON field, and counts the number of sessions running different versions of a desktop application.
 The configuration is read from a JSON file using Viper, and you can specify a different config file using a command-line flag.